dimartinot/gee_sar_fetcher/docs/source/pages/introduction.rst

 .. code:: python

-   from geesarfetcher import fetch_and_save from datetime import date, timedelta
+   from geesarfetcher import fetch_and_save from datetime import datetime, timedelta

    fetch_and_save(
       save_dir = ".",